moments-behavior/orange/README.md

 # orange
-A light weight library for emergent camera
+A light weight C++ library for emergent camera